cissyc/pixar-example/README.md

 # pixar-example
-Simple data analysis and visualisation exercise using Pixar data; example taken from dataquest
+Simple data analysis and visualisation exercise using Pixar data; data and tasks from dataquest